campanam/BaitsTools/README.md

 vcf2baits selects variants and generates baits from a VCF file and a reference sequence.

 `-i, --input [FILE]`: Input VCF file name.
 Include the path to the file if not in the current directory.
-`--taxafile [FILE]`: Balance variants by taxa specified in optional TSV file
+`--taxafile [FILE]`: Balance variants by taxa specified in optional TSV file.
+The TSV file is a two column file with sample name as it appears in the VCF in the first column and population assignment in the second, e.g.:

+sample1 pop1
+sample2 pop1
+sample3 pop2
+sample4 pop2
+sample5 pop3

 `--taxacount [VALUES]`: Comma-separated list of values for balancing variants by variation category (Order: AllPopulations,BetweenPopulations,WithinPopulations).
 AllPopulations are those variants for that are variable across all taxa.
 BetweenPopulations are variants that are homozygous within taxa, but variable across taxa.
 WithinPopulations are variable within a subset of the taxa (but not across all taxa).
 `--popcategories [VALUES]`: Comma-separated list of maximum number of population-specific variants in order of appearance in taxa TSV file.
 `-V, --varqual [VALUE]`: Minimum variant QUAL score to be included in subselected variants.
 Default is 30.